Tino Fa'asuamaleaui

-Tino Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 16 February 2000) is a professional rugby league footballer who captains the Gold Coast Titans playing as a lock and prop forward in the NRL.
+Tino Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 16 February 2000) is a professional rugby league footballer who captains the Gold Coast Titans playing as a lock and prop forward in the National Rugby League (NRL).
 He has played for Samoa and Australia at international level.

-He previously played for the Melbourne Storm in the National Rugby League with whom he won the 2020 NRL Grand Final.
+He previously played for the Melbourne Storm with whom he won the 2020 NRL Grand Final.
 He has played for the Prime Minister's XIII and the Queensland Maroons in the State of Origin series.

 Background

-Fa'asuamaleaui was born in Orange, New South Wales, Australia and is of Samoan and European Australian descent.
+Fa'asuamaleaui was born in Orange, New South Wales, Australia to a Samoan father and a white Australian mother.
 His father, Fereti Fa'asuamaleaui, was contracted to the Sydney City Roosters and played reserve grade for them in the mid-1990s.
-Fereti had already represented Samoa in Rugby union.
+Fereti had previously represented Samoa in rugby union.